[This article was updated on October 10, 2019]

-The images below show how these questions can be answered, giving managers and HR teams instant insight into their organisation.
-(All data is from a fictionalised company).
+The following responses show how these questions can be answered using data visualizations, giving managers and the HR team instant insight into their organization (all data is fictional).

 How can I calculate the span of control?

-What is the average span of control for my whole organisation?
+What is the average span of control for my whole organization?

 What is the average span of control per department?

-Now this starts to get interesting – but what impact might these different spans of control have?
-As a first experiment, we colour in the bar chart to show a distribution of performance by teams.
-This gives an immediate visual sense of where there may be performance issues worth addressing.
+Now, this starts to get interesting, but what impact might these different spans of control have?
+As a first test, we’ve colour in the bar chart to show a distribution of performance by teams.
+This gives an immediate sense of where there may be performance issues to address.